MingyuhuiLiu/MingyuhuiLiu.github.io/index.md

 For more information, please click [here](https://mingyuhuiliu.github.io/pages/about.html) to go to "About Me", or simply click on the links above!

 During her leisure time, Jane loves traveling and Sports, especially soccer.
 She is an enthusiansm fan for FC Bayern Munich, Germany.
-Click [here](https://mingyuhuiliu.github.io/pages/lifestyle.html) to see more about her traveling and Bayern photos and stories!
+She also volunteers in Chengdu Giant Panda Research Base when she goes back to her home tonw in Chengdu, Sichuan, China.
+Click [here](https://mingyuhuiliu.github.io/pages/lifestyle.html) to see more about her traveling, volunteering and Bayern-Loving photos and stories!

 ### <a name="ContactMe"></a>Contact Me